 The Fund for Nonviolence cultivates and supports efforts to bring about social change that moves humanity towards a more just and compassionate coexistence.

 The Fund for Nonviolence, founded in 1997, is a non-endowed private foundation based in Santa Cruz, California.
-We currently have three primary grantmaking programs operating under the foundation’s overarching lenses of dismantling structural racism, challenging state violence, and promoting active nonviolence.
+We currently have four primary grantmaking programs operating under the foundation’s overarching lenses of dismantling structural racism, challenging state violence, and promoting active nonviolence.

 Main program areas: